The Best Podcast Accessories [2025]

 USB Interfaces

 USB audio interfaces are simplified mixers, supplying power to your microphones with mic preamps, and recording high-quality audio.
-If you record in your home office or spare bedroom, a USB interface is the way to go.
+If your digital audio workstation is in your home office or spare bedroom, a USB interface is everything you need.

 Here are the USB interfaces we recommend: